stevepolitodesign/personal_website/_posts/2015-04-14-install-drupal-drush.md

 title: Install Drupal with drush
 tags: ["Quick Tip", "drush"]
 categories: ["Drupal 7"]
-resources: [{title: "drush", url: "http://docs.drush.org/en/master/install/"}]
+resources: [{ title: "drush", url: "http://docs.drush.org/en/master/install/" }]
 date: 2015-04-14
 node: 138
 ---

 Last week I wrote an article about [how to use the command line](/blog/how-easily-change-directories-terminal).
 Now we're going to put this knowledge to use.
 Using [drush](http://www.drush.org/) you can set up a fresh Drupal install in seconds.

 The first thing you are going to want to do is [install drush](https://drupalize.me/videos/installing-drush-composer?p=1156).
 Once you have drush installed you only need to run two commands.